monk1337/ResearchSlides/README.md

 # ResearchSlides
-A curated collection of slides and presentations from my research papers.
+A curated collection of slides and presentations from my research papers and Talks